classicdevops/cld/README.md

-CLD is classic infrastructure management tool based on bash
+cld is classic infrastructure management system based on bash